orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ### lRem, lRemove
 -----
-_**Description**_: Removes the first `count` occurrences of the value element from the list.
+_**Description**_: Removes the first `count` occurences of the value element from the list.
 If count is zero, all the matching elements are removed.
 If count is negative, elements are removed from tail to head.

 **Note**: The argument order is not the same as in the Redis documentation.
 This difference is kept for compatibility reasons.

 ##### *Parameters*
 *key*
 *value*
 *count*

 ##### *Return value*
 *LONG* the number of elements to remove